gsass/pretty.bike/content/faq.md

 ### How long is that?

 About 150 miles, split 85/65 between two days.
 You can learn more on the "maps" page.

+### When do we roll out?

+We usually leave around 8-10am on Saturday and most people take a Monday ferry back from Provincetown.
+You really need to rush on the second day to get the last Sunday night ferry back so we recommend staying until Monday if you can swing a day off work.

 ### Cool.
 How do I sign up?